-Canterbury is a historic English Cathedral city and home to several UNESCO World Heritage Sites.
+Canterbury is an historic English Cathedral city and home to several UNESCO World Heritage Sites.
 Situated in the idyllic Kent countryside, the city is well-known as the location of Canterbury Cathedral, one of the oldest Christian places of worship and home to the leader of the Church of England.
 Discover the Cathedral’s extraordinary architecture, stain glass windows and the shrine of St Thomas Beckett.
-Other highlights of the city include a visit to St Augustine’s Abbey, Howletts Wild Animal Park and Westgate Gardens, as well as enjoying the boutique shops and restaurants.
-Many visitors choose to take a tour to Canterbury and often combine a visit to other nearby sites.
-Check out our English towns and cities page to check out other nearby areas.
+Other highlights of the city include a visit to St Augustine’s Abbey, Howletts Wild Animal Park and Westgate Gardens..
+Many visitors choose to take a tour to Canterbury from London and often combine a visit to other nearby sites.

 visiting Canterbury guide: